 I would then recommend a smoke detector used for the visually impaired which works by not only emitting a loud alarm AND a strobe light, but also shakes the bed.

 Smoke Alarm For The Visually Impaired (Sound, Light And Movement)

 If you feel that a strobe light is not enough to alert your senior loved one then you may want to consider an alarm with voice alert for persons with low or poor vision, like the First Alert Smoke and CO detector with strobe light.

 This type of smoke detector not only flashes a strobe light, but it also has a loud voice alarm that tells people to “Fire, fire”, among other notifications.

 I admit – it’s a little bit of a shocking way to wake up but in the case of a fire – you absolutely want to wake up.

 Where To Place Smoke Detectors In The Home

-- one outside the bedrooms (usually the adjoining hallway)
+- one outside the sleeping area (usually the adjoining hallway)

-- one on each level of the home
+- one on each level of your home

-- I would recommend one in or near the kitchen as well but install it 10 feet or more from the stove and/or oven.
+- one in or near the kitchen as well but install it 10 feet or more from the stove and/or oven.